 Since the materials used in soft robots are highly nonlinear, exhibit significant hysteresis, and are easily deformed by their environments, they are challenging to model and control [1].
 Further, there are significant visual constraints in endovascular surgery.
 Under X-ray fluoroscopy, the vessels are not visible until a radiopaque contrast dye is injected that fills the vessels and then diffuses after a few seconds.
 When the dye has filled the vessels, a snapshot of the vessels called a vessel roadmap is captured.
 The static roadmap can be referenced while navigating the guidewire, but it is often slightly misregistered due to vessel deformation and inadvertent patient movement.
 Moreover, sensorization, while potentially beneficial, is still an open research challenge due to the tools' millimeter-to-sub-millimeter sizes and high flexibility [2].
 Endovascular interentionists must rely on trial-and-error involving a combination of advancing, retracting, and rotating to enter the device into the correct vessel [3].

-To control the soft robotic guidewire, a user inputs force commands through a teleoperated control handle.
+To control the soft robot, a user inputs force commands through a teleoperated control handle.
 These forces are proportionally mapped to the bending and translation velocities of the robot, achieved by the syringe pump and translation drive, respectively.

 To simulate an aneurysm navigation task in a 2D environment, we created 3D-printed modular bifurcated mazes.
 Each maze consisted of an entry, bifurcation, and two branches.
 The bifurcations varied in the angle of each connecting branch across the range of 25-70 degrees.
 Similarly, the branches varied in width, aneurysm distance from the bifurcation, which side the aneurysm branches from, and aneurysm diameter.
 Additional variations included secondary bends, empty branches, and bumps along the wall.
 Different combinations of the modular pieces led to three sets of mazes: the training set, rearranged test set, and novel test set.

-We use a transformer-based action chunking model for soft robotic guidewire navigation, inspired by the Surgical Robot Transformer (SRT) [4] which applies [5] to surgical tasks with the da Vinci robot.
+We use a transformer-based action chunking model for soft robotic endovascular navigation, inspired by the Surgical Robot Transformer (SRT) [4] which applies [5] to surgical tasks with the da Vinci robot.

 Intuitively, the goal representation provides a guiding vector at each pixel location within the vessels.
 This provides richer information than an image of the goal state or location and is naturally suited for input to a CNN.
 A relative action representation can account for the inconsistent relationship between shape, pressure, and syringe displacement by approximating it locally.
 The dataset contained largely "recovery" demonstrations in which the robot begins in a failed state (e.g. in the wrong branch, past the target, or nearly buckling against the wall), as opposed to "normal" demonstrations that begin at the base of the maze.